 IV.
 How and Why Anti-Science Propaganda Works

 If you’ve followed so far you should be starting to see how anti-science propaganda works.
 One important way is to manipulate trust through the prestige bias.
 Anti-science propagandists will present their experts as prestigious.
+This gets people to defer to the wrong experts.
 But most importantly, for anti-science propaganda to work they must diminish the prestige and, therefore, trust in genuine experts.

 This is why every single anti-science propaganda campaign targets academic institutions, high profile public scientists, and public regulatory institutions like the FDA, EPA, and CDC.
 Go through the list of prominent denialisms like anthropogenic global warming deniers, anti-GMO advocates, anti-vaxxers, and evolution deniers and you will quickly identify this pattern.
 People will only trust the denialist experts if they can be convinced to distrust legitimate experts.

 [Note: Some of people will invariably and correctly point to instances where the above institutions or a consensus of experts got it wrong.
 Yes, it’s true.
 Institutions and experts make mistakes.
 However, what’s important from the point of view of the nonexpert is the relative error rates of who to defer to.
 Compared to other individuals or institutions, which is more likely to get it right?
 This is a long and complicated topic that I can’t do justice to here but for now, thinking about relative error rates is one way to conceive of erroneous deferrals.]